| Eye Surgeons Need Patients'

 anticipated by the surgeon, a floppy iris can lead

+to complications.
 Boehringer Inhelheim issued a "Dear Doctor"

 letter in November